cfjedimaster/raymondcamden2020/_posts/2015/03/05/2015-03-04-my-experience-working-with-jekyll.md

 Once installed, you can fire up the Jekyll server from the command line and begin working.
 Jekyll will automatically refresh while you work so it is quick to get up and running.
 Speaking of testing, the command line includes an option to create a default site, simply do <code>jekyll new directoryname</code>.

 At this point you can start typing away and testing the results in the browser.
 I'm assuming most of my readers are already familiar with why tools like this are cool, but in case you aren't, the point of a static site generator is to let you build sites in a <i>similar</i> fashion to dynamic server-side apps but with a flat, static file as the output.
-So as a practical matter that means I can build a template and simply use a token, like {% raw %}{{body}{% endraw %}}, that will be replaced with a page's content.
+So as a practical matter that means I can build a template and simply use a token, like {% raw %}{{body}}{% endraw %}, that will be replaced with a page's content.
 I can write a page and just include the relevant data for that page and when viewed in the browser it will automatically be wrapped in the template.
 This isn't necessarily that special - it's 101-level PHP/ColdFusion/Node stuff - but the generator tool will spit out flat HTML files that can then be hosted on things like S3, Google Cloud, or, of course, Surge.

 For its templates, Jekyll allows for Markdown and <a href="https://github.com/Shopify/liquid/wiki">Liquid</a>.
 It does not support Jade, because Jade is evil and smelly and shouldn't be supported anywhere.
 I found Liquid to be very nice.
 You've got your basics (variable outputting, looping, conditionals) as well as some powerful filters too.
 For example, this will title case a string: {% raw %}{{ title |{% endraw %} capitalize}}.
 This will do truncation: {% raw %}{{ content |{% endraw %} truncate: 200, '...' }}.
 You can do this with EJS templates in HarpJS as well (but I didn't know that till today!).